SandersISD/gpt2notion/README.md

 The value of the `"prompt"` key should be the task description for which you want GPT2Notion to generate the to-do item.
 The endpoint will return the response from ChatGPT summarizing what has been done.

+## Testing ChatGPT API only

+Since integration with Notion proves to be tricky, to separate variables, use `NOTION_DRYRUN=1` to bypass Notion integration.

+What would otherwise be submitted to Notion will be printed to console instead.

+Manually inspect for any errors before enabling Notion integration.

+## Issues with incompatible ChatGPT models

+**Only new OpenAI API version support to use `tools` parameter for calling Notion API.**

+**Only new ChatGPT models supports to use `tools` parameter for calling Notion API.**

+If you see `openai.NotFoundError: Error code: 404 - {'error': {'message': 'Unrecognized request argument supplied: tools', 'type': 'invalid_request_error', 'param': None, 'code': None}}`, the model and/or the API does not implement the `tools` parameter.

+Try something else.

+Important note for HKUST Azure OpenAI API users:

+> From [the officlal documentation](https://itsc.hkust.edu.hk/services/it-infrastructure/azure-openai-api-service), "Supported OpenAI API Models and Versions" does NOT support specifying model version such as `gpt-35-turbo-1106` unlike other API endpoints!
+> It just occurs that `gpt-35-turbo-16k` supports to use `tools` parameter, but not `gpt-35-turbo`.
+> In an ideal world, HKUST should allow specifying model version.
+However, the current arrangement may be due to insurmountable unlimitations.

 ---

 This is a personal project initiated because I wanted to do voice control for my Notion eco-system.